geerlingguy/Imap/README.md

 $mailbox->deleteMessage($id);
 ```

-More examples and information can be found in ImapExample.php.
+More methods and documentation can be found in the Imap.php class file.

 ## License